Aliko2020/School-Management-System/README.md

 | POST   | `/`          | admin, teacher                | Create new announcement        |
 | PUT    | `/:id`       | admin                         | Update announcement by ID      |
 | DELETE | `/:id`       | admin, teacher (owner only)   | Delete announcement by ID      |

+### Log Data Description
+This log file contains information about requests made to the server.
+Each entry captures details about a single request, providing context for debugging, monitoring, and analysis.

+### Logged Information
+Each log entry includes the following information:

+TIME_OF_REQUEST:  The date and time when the request was received.

+Request:

+[METHOD]: The HTTP method used for the request (e.g., GET, POST, PUT, DELETE).

+[URL]: The URL that was requested.

+from IP: The IP address of the client that made the request.

+User-Agent: The user agent string of the client, which provides information about the browser or application used to make the request.

+Headers:  The HTTP headers sent with the request.
+This includes information about the content type, encoding, and other request properties.

+Path: The path portion of the requested URL.

+Hostname: The hostname of the server that received the request.

+Protocol:  The protocol used for the request (e.g., http, https).

+Secure:  Indicates whether the request was made over a secure connection (https).

+Params:  Any parameters extracted from the URL's path.

+Query:  Any parameters provided in the URL's query string.

+Body:  The data sent in the body of the request (if any).
+This is typically used for POST, PUT, and PATCH requests.